 His sculptural works are architectural.
 Each piece is textured and colorful, often gleaming with multiple finish layers, like pieces of hard candy.
 Together, the constructions make up a sort of wunderkammer, each piece playing with light, sheen, shadow, pattern and pathways that lead from one to the next.

-In 2014, Hausmann acquired a building located at the heart of the historic hamlet of Oak Hill in Greene County, NY.
+Seeking to leave the city in 2014, Hausmann acquired a building located at the heart of the historic hamlet of Oak Hill in Greene County, NY.
 Built around 1830, the post and beam structure, with a storied history as a post office, candy store, gas station, barber shop and family home, suffered from decades of neglect and was an derelict eyesore in the small Catskills community.
-Hausmann is working responsively with the building, bringing a renewed energy and activity into the center of the village.
+Hausmann worked responsively with the building and landscape, sparking renewed energy and activity in the center of the village.

 He served as studio assistant to artists Sean Scully and Glen Seator, and was a long-time artist-in-residence at Cucaracha Theatre in New York.
 Concurrent with his studio work, Hausmann wrote, performed and designed sets and shows with numerous theatrical and musical groups: drummer and writer in punk/art rock notables OverEndEver and Bourbon & Clorox; founder and lead writer/producer of the New York City-based performance orchestra Coocoohandler; and founder, performer and writer in the critically acclaimed long-running downtown rock musical Uncle Jimmy’s Dirty Basement.